standardebooks/manual/7-high-level-structural-patterns.rst

 #.	:html:`<img>` element whose image is black-on-white line art (i.e. exactly two colors, **not** grayscale!) are PNG files with a transparent background.
 They have the :value:`se:image.color-depth.black-on-transparent` semantic inflection.

 	#.
-If such an image is drawn in a “realistic” style (i.e., like a Gustave Doré or John Tenniel woodcut, and not like a flat map in an Agatha Christie murder mystery), it has the additional semanti of :value:`se:image.style.realistic`.
+If such an image is drawn in a “realistic” style (i.e., like a Gustave Doré or John Tenniel woodcut, and not like a flat map in an Agatha Christie murder mystery), it has the additional semantic of :value:`se:image.style.realistic`.

 #.	:html:`<img>` elements that are meant to be aligned on the block level or displayed as full-page images are contained in a parent :html:`<figure>` element, with an optional :html:`<figcaption>` sibling.